-Anxiety Therapy for Women in Austin (Northwest Hills), Brownsville and Online Across the State of Texas
+Anxiety Therapy for Women in Austin, Brownsville and Online Across the State of Texas

-I provide in-person therapy in Austin (Northwest Hills) and Brownsville (Lower Rio Grande Valley), plus online therapy statewide across Texas for adult women in their 30s, 40s, and 50s navigating anxiety, overthinking, perfectionism, people-pleasing, and procrastination.
+I provide in-person therapy in Brownsville, online therapy for women in Austin, Brownsville, and across Texas, and in-person therapy intensives in Austin, Brownsville, and on South Padre Island, for adult women in their 30s, 40s, and 50s navigating anxiety, overthinking, perfectionism, people-pleasing, and procrastination.

 At a glance